4 Key Steps to Run a Successful eCommerce Store with WordPress

 Continually analyze the situation and competition

-To run a successful business, there’s no time to sit still.
+If you want to know the steps to run an eCommerce store with WordPress, there’s no time to sit still.
 You must be continually looking at what is happening around you.
 What new products are being introduced in your sector?
 Are customer trends changing?
 How will WordPress updates affect your website?

 Carefully examining the competition is especially advantageous.
 It will give you a heads-up to market changes, while you can also react to any promotions or new product lines they introduce.

 To effectively analyze your competitors, you need first to know who your competitors are.
 It sounds like an obvious step, you may think you naturally know your competitors, but you might surprise yourself once you take the step to analyze thoroughly.
 A great tool for analyzing who your competitors are is SEMrush.
 By using SEMrush’s online tool (free for 30-days with a trial period), you can see where your competitors are ranking for specific keywords and be able to adjust your strategy to accommodate this.
 As an eCommerce store, you aren’t only competing against other small businesses.
 You’re competing against global brands, big and small, as the internet opens up the whole world to your products and services.

 Once you’ve discovered who your competitors are, you need to gather as much information about them as possible.
 No amount of information is too much in this case.
 Find out what their products and services are.
 Find out what they charge for specific items.
 Assess their branding, including their website, social media, even as specific as the colours they use on their logo and the font they use online.
 Finally, try and find out what other businesses and customers think of their products and services.
 Do online reviews paint a negative or positive picture?
 Do they receive complaints on their social media channels regularly?
 If so, how do they deal with them?